Fujifilm X-T5 Review: An Honest Review by a Real User

 And let’s face it – it’s possible to shoot great pictures on older cameras with less capable autofocus, but decent AF makes things a bit easier.

-There are many things to consider with eye-tracking autofocus and your need for it.
+There are many things to consider when looking at eye-tracking autofocus, including your need for it.

 The lens has to have decent autofocus, too.